Hard to please: A2 Milk's record result still not enough for some investors

 "In doing so, they will spend more on marketing and building an organisation that is capable of achieving it - that was at odds with market expectations.

-"The market had assumed ebitda to sales margin of 32 per cent going forward and not 28, which implies 10 per cent less in profitability, which was why the share price dropped," he said.
+"The market had assumed ebitda to sales margin of 32 per cent going forward and not 28, which implies 10 per cent less in profitability, which was why the share price dropped."

 In China, a2 Milk's infant nutrition market share strengthened to 6.4 per cent from 4.8 per cent a year earlier.